mulderp/mulderp.github.com/_posts/2017-09-07-eclipses-and-programming.md

 ---
 When it comes to embedded systems, working with compilers gets important sooner or later.

-So, it was interesting to listen to story and differences between C, Objective C and C++ by Robert C. Martin.
+So, it was interesting to listen to Robert C. Martin about differences between C, Objective C and C++ (and some general history of programming ).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ecIWPzGEbFc" frameborder="0" allowfullscreen></iframe>